Sandy1811/ParlAI/resources/book_ride/nlu_training_data.md

 - Thanks, goodbye.
 - OK, thanks, goodbye!
 - Thank YOU!
 Enjoy your ride!
 Bye!

-## intent:ride_search_ride
-- ok, wait while i book a rid for you
-- Alright Johnny, wait while i book a ride for
-- Alright, Timbo, wait while i find a ride for you.

 ## intent:ride_inform_nothing_found
 - Sorry, but I couldn't find anything